 Waters of the US

 Understanding how the federal government regulates wetlands and other waters has long been a complicated, confusing, and often costly issue for landowners and developers.
-Recent court decisions and regulatory actions on wetlands jurisdiction have only further exacerbated the issue of which waters bodies are under federal protection and control.
+Over the years, conflicting court decisions and regulatory actions regarding the extent of federal jurisdiction over wetlands has exacerbated the issue.
 This section states NAIOP’s position on federal jurisdiction over domestic water bodies and provides recommendations to create a balance between conservation and economic development in the commercial real estate industry.

 Issue